-The Lakewatch program is made possible through the Lakewatch Chairs, Théo Charette, Preston McEachern and Ron Zurawell, and the volunteers.
+The Lakewatch program is made possible through the dedication of the Lakewatch Chairs, Théo Charette, Preston McEachern, and Ron Zurawell, and the volunteers.
 James Capjack was the volunteer for Garnier Lake.
 He supplied the watercraft and made sampling possible through the dedication of his time.
 Our summer field technician and volunteer coordinator, Heather Jones, was a valuable addition and contributor to this year's program.
-Numerous Alberta Environment staff also contributed to successful completion of the 2004 program.
+Numerous Alberta Environment staff also contributed to successful completion of the 2005 program.
 Project Technical Coordinator, Shelley Manchur was instrumental in planning and organizing the field program.
 Technologists, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
-Doreen LeClair was responsible for data Théo Charette (ALMS Director) was responsible for program management. administration and planning.
+Doreen LeClair was responsible for data management.
 Heather Jones and Ron Zurawell (Limnologist, AENV) prepared this report.
-Alberta Environment, Lakeland Industry and Community Association (LICA) and Lakeland County financially supported the Lakewatch program.
+The Lakewatch program was financially supported by Alberta Environment, Lakeland Industry and Community Association (LICA).